urban-wombat/flattables/README.md

 	The data in the tables is used in the auto-generated bench tests.
 So add some dummy data for testing.

-	You can come up with your own tables of data, or can copy and paste the tables below into `tables.got` The gotables syntax is self-evident and most Go types are supported -- except complex and rune.
+	You can come up with your own tables of data, or can copy and paste the tables below into `tables.got` The gotables syntax is self-evident and most Go types are supported.
+Not supported are int, uint (because their size is machine-dependant), complex and rune.

 ```
     [MyXyzTable]